MonsterGirl’s 150 Days of Classic Horror #12 Bedlam (1946) & The Body Snatcher (1945)

 YOU AND ME 1938-Sidney, Sylvia and George Raft

-Perhaps the one issue I have with the casting is the chemistry between Sidney and Hodiak that never truly rings authentic.
-He’s too internally frenetic to be romantic… mysterious yes, but he’s not convincing in his wooing of Cecily.
-And the character of Cecily doesn’t seem to have the layers that peel innocence away, unveiling a vulnerable yet eruptive sensuality that would be unconsciously drawn to the scent of a dangerous man.
+Perhaps the one issue I have with the casting is the chemistry between Sidney and Hodiak, which never truly rings authentic.
+He’s too internally frenetic to be romantic.
+It’s mysterious, but he’s not convincing in his wooing of Cecily.
+The character of Cecily doesn’t seem to have the layers that peel innocence away, unveiling a vulnerable yet eruptive sensuality that would be unconsciously drawn to the scent of a dangerous man.
 That’s why Ingrid Bergman in Gaslight and Joan Bennett in Fritz Lang’s Secret Beyond the Door 1947 work so well.

 Hodiak and Bankhead in Lifeboat

 He had me going in Hitchcock’s Lifeboat 1944.
-I would have thrown my diamond Cartier bracelet over the bow to tumble under the tarp for a few hours with that sun kissed, salt sprayed crude adonis, sweaty, brash, unshaven -the whole deal.
-Just watched him in Somewhere in the Night 1946, once again, found Hodiak’s character of George Taylor compelling in his odd way of conveying vulnerable but faithful to the lure of the noir machismo.
-I felt sorry for a guy who can’t remember who he is or if he should just stay forgetting- in case he was a rotten human being.
+I would have thrown my diamond Cartier bracelet over the bow to tumble under the tarp for a few hours with that sun-kissed, salt-sprayed crude adonis, sweaty, brash, unshaven -the whole deal.
+I just watched him in Somewhere in the Night 1946, and once again, I found Hodiak’s character of George Taylor compelling in his odd way of conveying vulnerability but faithful to the lure of the noir machismo.
+I felt sorry for a guy who can’t remember who he is or if he should stay forgetting- in case he was a rotten human being.

-But as the cunning and psychopathic lady killer in Love From A Stranger, he sort of makes my skin crawl which I supposed means he did a fabulous job of inhabiting the role of Manuel Cortez right..
+But as the cunning and psychopathic lady killer in Love From A Stranger, he sort of makes my skin crawl, which I suppose means he did a fabulous job of inhabiting the role of Manuel Cortez.
 Maybe he would have had better chemistry with someone like Alexis Smith or Audrey Dalton.

-Now, I haven’t yet seen Basil Rathbone’s version in director Rowland V Lee’s 1937 film also known as A Night of Terror with Ann Harding -still based on the short story by Agatha Christie but set in contemporary England, Rathbone plays the intrepid type of urbane gentleman who sweeps Ann Harding off her feet and plunges her into a sudden and dangerous marriage.
-Where he then plots to killer her and take her money.
-In the earlier version, the heroine too gradually realizes that she’s in danger…
+Now, I haven’t yet seen Basil Rathbone’s version in director Rowland V Lee’s 1937, also known as A Night of Terror with Ann Harding -still based on the short story by Agatha Christie but set in contemporary England, Rathbone plays the intrepid type of urbane gentleman who sweeps Ann Harding off her feet and plunges her into a sudden and dangerous marriage.
+Where he then plots to kill her and take her money.
+In the earlier version, the heroine gradually realizes that she’s in danger.

 Rathbone and Harding

-Sylvia Sidney looks stunning as the new bride who begins to notice the strange behavior of her husband and realizes once she goes down into the cellar that Manuel is hiding something.
-He spends hours locked away down there preparing for the moment he will kill Cecily and has forbidden her to go down there, claiming that he’s doing experiments which are dangerous.
-Well that’s true, since he’s mixing poisons and digging her grave.
+Sylvia Sidney looks stunning as the new bride who begins to notice her husband’s strange behavior and realizes once she goes down into the cellar that Manuel is hiding something.
+He spends hours locked away down there, preparing for the moment he will kill Cecily, and has forbidden her to go down there, claiming that he’s doing experiments that are dangerous.
+Well, that’s true since he’s mixing poisons and digging her grave.

 CapturFiles_37